somebox/jira-tracker-for-trello/README.md

+# Jira Tracker for Trello
-# Trello/Jira Integration Bot #
+## Trello/Jira Integration

 This project exists to improve workflow between Trello and Jira.
-It is perfect for an agile team that uses Trello for daily development and sprint planning, but must interact with JIRA for external dependencies or bug reports.
-From experience, I have learned it is very hard to track issues in both systems at the same time, and this solution helps a lot.
+It is perfect for an agile team that uses Trello for daily development and sprint planning, but must interact with JIRA for other teams or bug reports.
+From experience, I have learned it is very hard to track issues in both systems at the same time, and this solution helps.

-This "bot" is a script with some glue code that gives Trello the ability to track JIRA tickets.
-The bot is intended to have it's own individual account in both systems (we call ours "jirabot"), assigned to Trello cards and mentioned in comments.
+A script is run periodically from cron.
+It interacts with JIRA and Trello using the web APIs.
+The "bot" is a Trello/Jira user that should have it's own individual account on both systems (we call ours "jirabot").

-The script is run periodically, and checks Trello tickets it is assigned to for tracking commands and status.
-Changes to tracked JIRA tickets (new comments, attachments or ticket resolutions) are posted to the Trello cards as comments.

-There is also an import command which provides an easy way to quickly create cards in Trello based on JIRA tickets.

 ## Features ##